cabugaogesame24/CCM101-gcabugao/Laboratory-02-Build-the-Cloud-Infrastructure-Blueprint/README.md

 # Laboratory Activity 2: Build the Cloud Infrastructure Blueprint

 ## Mission Overview
-This laboratory activity simulates the planning phase of a cloud deployment.
-As a cloud engineer, I investigated a Linux cloud environment, identified infrastructure components, compared major cloud providers, and designed a simple architecture — all to produce technical documentation for a proposed cloud migration.
+Congratulations!
+My onboarding has been successfully completed, and my Cloud Computing Portfolio has been approved by my supervisor.

+CloudNova Technologies has assigned me to my first official project.
+Before deploying cloud services, I need to understand the infrastructure that supports modern cloud computing.
+My mission is to investigate the components of cloud infrastructure and identify how compute, storage, networking, and identity services work together.

+Using the KillerCoda Playground, Linux tools, official cloud documentation, and my GitHub Cloud Computing Portfolio, I will complete a series of engineering tasks that simulate the planning phase of a cloud deployment.
+I will also document my findings as if I were preparing technical documentation for a client.

-## Objectives
+Objectives
+At the end of this laboratory activity, I should be able to:

-- Explain the major components of cloud infrastructure.
+Explain the major components of cloud infrastructure.
-- Inspect hardware and software resources in a Linux cloud environment.
+Investigate the hardware and software resources available in a Linux environment.
-- Differentiate compute, storage, networking, and identity resources.
+Differentiate compute, storage, networking, and identity resources.
-- Document relationships between infrastructure components.
+Interpret the relationship between cloud infrastructure components.
-- Create professional technical documentation using Markdown.
+Create professional technical documentation using Markdown.
-- Build a structured GitHub Cloud Computing Portfolio.
+Continue building a structured GitHub Cloud Computing Portfolio.

 ## Cloud Infrastructure Components
 - *Compute* — Virtual CPUs and memory that execute workloads.